Professor of Forest Soils

 M.S., 1984, Duke University

 Ph.D., 1990, Duke University

-1) Bonanza Creek LTER: wildfire effects on soil respiration,
+1) Bonanza Creek LTER: effects of moisture stress on soil respiration and C balance

 Examples of research support:

 "LTER: Climate-Disturbance Interactions in the Alaskan Boreal Forest", National Science Foundation, $4,200,000, 1998-2004

 "Soil Carbon Balance and Nitrogen Dynamics Following Disturbance by Wildfire and Logging in Interior Alaskan Forests", USDA CSREES McIntire-Stennis, $???, 2001-2006

 "New Crops for New Markets: Carbon Cropping the Boreal Forest of Alaska", USDA CSREES New Crop Opportunities, $595,827, 2003-2004